akspa0/floppyai/memory-bank/systemPatterns.md

 ## Conventions & Patterns

-- Invocation pattern: run from repo root using `python -m FloppyAI.src.main` to ensure package resolution in command and subprocess flows.
+- Invocation pattern: run from the `FloppyAI/` directory using `python -m src.main` to ensure package resolution in command and subprocess flows.
 - JSON I/O must use `utils/json_io.dump_json` to normalize numpy, Path, and special values.
 - Output directory policy: all commands accept `--output-dir`; if absent, a timestamped folder under `test_outputs/` is created.
 - Optional LLM summary: